-A No. You must bring an interpreter with you and the interpreter cannot have a pending appeal hearing for a citation issued to him or her at the same location.
+A If requested in advance, the Board will provide a Spanish or Vietnamese speaking interpreter.
+You may provide your own interpreter if needed and the interpreter cannot have a pending appeal hearing for a citation issued to him or her at the same location.

 Q When will I be informed of the results of my appeal?